mpusz/wg21-papers/src/3045R8_quantities_and_units_library.md

 ## Performance

 The library should be as fast or even faster than working with fundamental types.
-The should be no runtime overhead, and no space size overhead should be needed to implement higher-level abstractions.
+There should be no runtime overhead, and no space size overhead should be needed to implement higher-level abstractions.
+In practice, the [@MP-UNITS] implementation compiles to identical or faster assembly as equivalent code using raw `double` arithmetic — this can be verified via the Compiler Explorer links provided in the [Usage examples] chapter.

 ## Great user experience